 SENTENCE

 Life is real!
-Life is earnest
+Life is

 Dust thou art, to dust returnest